 Price difference for fertilisers (up to 1989) - budgetary transfers to fertiliser plants to compensate the difference between fertiliser prices charged to agricultural producers and "normative" fertiliser manufacturer prices, the former being set below the manufacturer prices.

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all crops.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all crops.

-Ad hoc compensation for input price increases in 1991 (1992)

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Ad hoc compensation for input price increases in 1991 (1992) Production limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Financed from federal budget.